10 injured as UNC fans celebrate Final Four win - NewsBreak

 Chapel Hill police estimated 35,000 people took to the streets.

-Officials said 10 people were injured in the crowd, and four were taken to hospital.Workers watching NCAA tournament cost businesses $14B
+Officials said 10 people were injured in the crowd, and four were taken to hospital.Man in Germany gets 90 COVID-19 shots to sell forged passes

 Police closed streets and rerouted traffic around the area late Saturday night and into early Sunday morning.